-We do not recommended installing these parts in a car since PLA can warp in the hot sun.
-If you would like to do this we would recommend either printing in PETG/ABS or purchasing LMB aluminum boxes & having the outside enclosure fabricated.
+We do not recommended installing PLA in a car since it can warp in the hot sun.
+If you would like to do this we would recommend selecting the ASA/ABS option, or purchasing LMB aluminum boxes & having the outside enclosure fabricated.
 The TRW keypad can either be printed in PETG/ABS or resin cast.

 Alternatively, the 3d printed parts are available to print yourself here.